 … But it so happened that LinkedIn was quicker to act.

 It’s standard practice – big techs like LinkedIn have automations in place, namely ones that protect their trademark, so people don’t go around using their name carelessly.
 Google has the right to take down any small content creator’s work on its platform without any forewarning.

 It’s a good lesson, though – we’re a small team of developers, and we’ve only been obsessed with building as many free tools as we can for our supporters.

 Now that we have a better understanding of the landscape we’re navigating, we’ve just got to be more cautious from now on.

 My team and I are working around the clock and are in the process of re-submitting a new extension with all the features of our old LinkedIn Hashtag Analytics extension.

 I hope you stay tuned and thank you so much for your support!

 P.S.
 Just realised we’re all hopeless at coming up with names.
 Help on this is very welcome. 🤣

-Find out if you’re one of 10 lucky winners to win 2 years worth of unlimited usage and access to additional premium features.
+Be one of 10 lucky winners to claim 2 years worth of unlimited usage and access to additional premium features.